MatthewCech/unity3d-runtime-debug-draw/readme.md

 ## Install

 Download [RuntimeDebugDraw](Assets/RuntimeDebugDraw.cs) and drop it into your project and you're done.
-Remember to read the header comments or it might work as intended.
+Remember to read the header comments or it might not work as intended.

 ## License